astronomer/astronomer-providers/docs/providers/amazon/aws/operators/sagemaker.rst

 """"""""""""""""""""""""

-SageMakerProcessingOperatorAsync Starts a processing job and poll for the status asynchronously.
+SageMakerProcessingOperatorAsync starts a processing job on AWS Sagemaker and polls for the status asynchronously.
 A processing job is used to analyze data and to run your data processing workloads, such as feature engineering, data validation, model evaluation, and model interpretation :class:`~astronomer.providers.amazon.aws.operators.sagemaker.SageMakerProcessingOperatorAsync`.